mhightower83/Spi0Utils/examples/README.md

-# Directory Listing for Example
+# Directory Listing for Examples

 For compatible SPI Flash memory, the SPI Flash can be set up to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules, NodeMCU DEV boards, and other modules that expose those pins.